openebs-archive/openebs-docs/docs/installation.md

 ![Installing OpenEBS with Operator](/docs/assets/operator.png)

-Set the context to **cluster-admin** and execute the below commands using kubectl.
+Set the context to **cluster-admin** and then execute all commands using kubectl.

 As a cluster admin, you can deploy jiva or cStor based on your requirements.
 For more information about deploying them, see [deploying jiva](/docs/next/deployjiva.html) and [deploying cStor](/docs/next/deploycstor.html).